paapaabdullahm/php-fpm/README.md

 $ docker-compose up -d
 ```

 Finally, visit `http://dev.myapp.com` in your web browser to preview your app.
-You can also setup [Browsersync](https://www.browsersync.io/) for your project if you want to auto reload your browser when you edit your app.
+You can also setup [Browsersync](https://www.browsersync.io/) for your project if you want to auto reload your browser whenever you edit your app.